radius-project/blog/radblog/content/posts/2023/app-graph/index.md

 ---
 date: "2023-11-01T00:00:00"
-title: "Making sense of your entire architecture with the Radius application graph"
+title: "Making sense of the entire architecture with Radius application graph"
 linkTitle: "Application graph"
 author: Radius project maintainers
 type: blog
 ---

-In the complex landscape of cloud native architectures today, it can be difficult to understand how all the pieces of your application fit together.
+In the complex landscape of cloud native architectures today, it can be difficult to understand how all the pieces of an application fit together.
 A single application can be composed of many different microservices, each with their own resources, dependencies, and relationships.
 Typically represented as lists of resources making up the application, these relationships can be difficult to visualize, and even more so if architectural design documents are lacking or out of date.
 Although engineers know all too well that applications are so much more than just Kubernetes and flat lists of resources, creating and maintaining a consistently up-to-date catalog of application components is a tall order for any organization.

 ## Application graph data that is inherently part of the development process